fpiette/OverbyteICS/ReadMe8.txt

 5 - Various directories under .\Samples\delphi\ include samples that illustrate use of all the ICS components, see later.

+6 - Alternatively, recent Delphi versions have a Build Groups pane in the Project Manager, opened by clicking a a button.
+This allows building multiple packages with multiple configurations and platforms with a single click.
+After building, the 32-bit design package still need to be installed manually.

 FIREMONKEY CROSS PLATFORM PACKAGES: